-If you’ve ever had a memory card either go bad or become unreadable, you know how frustrating that can be.
+If you’ve ever had a Compact Flash card either go bad or become unreadable, you know how frustrating that can be.
 However, all is not lost.
-With a bit of work you can recover that data.
+With a bit of work, you can recover that data.
 Let’s find out how.

 What is CompactFlash?